georgeblck/refugee-distribution/shiny/markdown.md

 The details and consequences of this proposal are in itself very interesting but are not important here.

-We wanted to take this idea of a distribution key one step further and
+We wanted to take this idea of a distribution key one step further.

 ## How
-what needs to be done is...
+todo
 #### The Sliders

 * The first four sliders can be used to adjust the weightings of the distribution key.
 The original setting (0.4/0.4/0.1/0.1) is the one proposed by the EU.
 The values and limits of the sliders are reactive to each other and can sometimes make problems!